DECODEproject/whitepaper/decode-whitepaper.md

 - **Openness** of the platform, to enable innovation and citizen participation.
-- **Flexibility** through smart contracts, driven by the needs of the usecases.
+- **Flexibility** through smart rules, driven by the needs of the usecases.
 - **Transparency** and **auditability** of collective action and choice, privacy of individual actions.
 - **High-integrity**, appropriate **privacy** options, and **availability** against